csbridge/csbridge2020/templates/en/resources/general-info.md

 ### Frequently Asked Questions
 <p>
     <b>We will answer your questions as they come up.</b><br>
-    Please see: <a href='https://codeinplace2020.github.io/faqs/coursefaqs.html'>https://codeinplace2020.github.io/faqs/coursefaqs.html</a>
+    Please see: <a href='http://online.csbridge.org/en/resources/student-faq.html'>http://online.csbridge.org/en/resources/student-faq.html</a>
 </p>

 <hr />
 <!-- Learning with Honor -->
 ### Learning With Honor
 <p>
     Value your own personal integrity -- it is of more importance than anything we learn in this class.
-We expect every student to abide by the letter and spirit of the honor code, which everybody signed before joining this course.
+We expect every student to engage honestly and fully in the course.
 Some guidelines:
 </p>
 <ul>
     <li>We value humanity, intellectual joy, social connection, new skills, and gratitude.</li>
     <li>Teach each other!
 We are all in this for one another.</li>
     <li>Avoid publicly posting your solution code to assignments on the Ed forums.
 We want everybody to get a chance to discover their own solution.</li>
     <li>Be welcoming.
 We are a diverse and wonderful community.</li>
+    <li>If you are having trouble with the course or do not understand something that is communicated, please let us know about it so we can help.</li>
 </ul>
 <p>
     Lastly, please be considerate.
 These are tough times for many, so please help your classmates and teachers out.
-We’re all here to learn about the joys of programming and are very excited to have all of you be a part of this.
-Code in Place is a learning experience free of unacceptable behavior.
-If you are having trouble with the course, please let us know about it so we can help.
+CS Bridge is a learning experience free of unacceptable behavior.
+Bullying and other activities that have the potential to harm other participants is not allowed and will not be tolerated.
 Remember, your personal integrity is more important than running a program!
 </p>
 <p>
-    Note: we reserve the right to dismiss participants from the course if issues arise.
 </p>

 <hr />